jhipster/generator-jhipster/CONTRIBUTING.md

     `startapplication` : "Start the application generated with `generate` or `generateandtest`.
 You could open the app on a Web browser."
     `clean` : Delete all ./travis/samples/*-sample folders.

-    Options `generate` and `buildandtest` work in the same way: `./buildandtest generate|generateandtest [ sample_name[,sample_name][,...] [--colorizelogfile] ]`

-    `sample_name` is an optional parameter.
-You could find a list in `./build-samples.sh help`.
-We advise at least test `ngx-default`.
-You could build several samples in same time by separated it by comma (e.g. `ngx-default,react-default`).
-If `sample_name` isn't specified, build all samples.
-    `--colorizelogfile`: keep color in your logfile, **this optional parameter is strongly advise for redability**.

-Examples:
+#### Examples:

     `./build-samples.sh generateandtest ngx-default --colorizelogfile`: build and test only ngx-default.
-    `./build-samples.sh generateandtest ngx-default --colorizelogfile`: same as before and keep colors in logfile ..
     `./build-samples.sh generateandtest ngx-default,react-default` --colorizelogfile: generate and test ngx-default and react-default.
     `./build-samples.sh generateandtest --colorizelogfile`: generate and test all samples listed in `./build-sample.sh help`.
     `./build-samples.sh startapplication ngx-default`: start application generated.
 Open a Web browser at http://localhost:8080.

 *NOTES FOR OLD DEVELOPERS: ./travis/build-samples.sh has been rewritten.
 It has new functionalities.
-Do not hesitate to test it.*
+Do not hesitate to test it and provide feedbacks.*

 ## <a name="rules"></a> Coding Rules
 To ensure consistency throughout the source code, keep these rules in mind as you are working: